 Nicci was interested in selecting a maintenance-free siding material that imitated the look of the home’s cedar siding.
 TruCedar® steel siding proved to be a superb choice.
-Manufactured to imitate the look of wood, it has a steel core that is warrantied never to crack, melt, wick water, peel, chalk, or fade like lesser siding materials.
+This durable steel siding is manufactured to imitate the look of wood.
+It has a steel core that is warrantied never to crack, melt, wick water, peel, chalk, or fade like lesser siding materials.

 In order to review potential siding colors, our team created several 3D digital renderings of the home to consider.
 Ultimately, a 4” lap in Ironstone was selected because it carried out the look of the home’s original one and played well with the home’ s architecture.

-Windows: Replacing windows and siding in tandem offers savings in the way of labor costs and provides a better overall outcome because the caulking and sealing of window openings, trim, and siding joints will only occur once.
+Replacing windows and siding in tandem offers savings in the way of labor costs and provides a better overall outcome because the caulking and sealing of window openings, trim, and siding joints will only occur once.
 In Nicci’s case, several of the home’s windows had reached the end of their lifespan and were energy inefficient.
 Looking for a long-term solution she opted for SeasonGuard window installation in several rooms of her home including the master bathroom, basement, kitchen, and a few bedrooms.
 Exclusive to Lindus Construction SeasonGuard triple pane windows can be customized with a variety of colors, finishes and hardware options.
-With winter on the horizon, SeasonGuard’s energy efficient properties will make significant progress in lowering Nicci’s energy bills.
-Ultimate peace of mind is offered because SeasonGuard replacement windows come with lifetime warranties that cover glass breakage, all moving parts, and workmanship.
+With winter on the horizon, these new windows should help significantly lower Nicci’s energy bills.
+She also enjoyed the ultimate peace of mind is offered because SeasonGuard replacement windows come with lifetime warranties that cover glass breakage, all moving parts, and workmanship.
 The best part about the warranties is that they transfer to the next owners, which in Nicci’s case, will likely be one of her children.